- Automobiles Audi Releases Second Teaser For RS7 Sportback Ahead Of 16 July Launch

 Not only will this lead to gastric disorders, that can potentially make life very bothersome, but it also could result in rapid weight gain for some people.

 Apart from this, people usually go through some short term depressive symptoms like guilt, worthlessness and irritability due to overeating during Eid.
+This year Eid-Ul-Fitr will be celebrated from the evening of 23 May to the evening of 24 May.

-Quite simply, since the body has been receiving food after long intervals during Ramadan, the body is in a storage physiology.
+Quite simply, since the body has been receiving food after long intervals during Ramadan, the body is in storage physiology.
 The body stores the food and conserves it as it knows that the next meal it receives is going to be after a prolonged interval.

 So after 30 days, the body is still adjusted to this physiology.
-Hence, when the mind is presented with food, it tends to over-eat taking in as much food as possible, still assuming the body has to wait hours together for the next meal.
+Hence, when the mind is presented with food, it tends to over-eat taking in as much food as possible, still assuming the body has to wait for hours together for the next meal.

 Eating more than your body can handle may lead to indigestion and breathlessness caused due to the stomach pressing up against the diaphragm.
 In rare cases, the stomach can be damaged and even tear.